sunminghui81/sunminghui81.github.io/_posts/2016-12-02-passing-by-reference.md

 Parameters to functions are references to objects, which are passed by value.
 When you pass a variable to a function, python passes the reference to the object to which the variable refers (the value).
 Not the variable itself.

-If the value passed in a function is immutable, the function does not modify the caller’s variable.
-If the value is mutable, the function may modify the caller’s variable in-place:
+If the value passed in a function is immutable, the function does not modify the caller's variable.
+If the value is mutable, the function may modify the caller's variable in-place:

 ```Python
 def try_to_modify(x, y, z):